 I fear that we are now on the same slippery slope that prompted the end of the League of Nations – and without the UN, a vestige of global cooperation, humanity may be on a slippery slope to its own destruction.

-2 thoughts on “On War – and why it is happening”
+2 responses to “On War – and why it is happening”